-PJMSettlement does not require a Market Participant to establish separate or additional credit for submitting Virtual or Export Transactions; however, once transactions are submitted and accepted by PJM, PJMSettlement may require credit supporting those transactions to be held until the transactions are completed and their financial impact incorporated into the Market Participant’s Obligations.
+PJM does not require a Market Participant to establish separate or additional credit for submitting Virtual or Export Transactions; however, once transactions are submitted and accepted by PJM, PJM may require credit supporting those transactions to be held until the transactions are completed and their financial impact incorporated into the Market Participant’s Obligations.
 If a Market Participant chooses to establish additional Collateral and/or Unsecured Credit Allowance in order to increase its Credit Available for Virtual Transactions, the Market Participant’s Working Credit Limit for Virtual Transactions shall be increased in accordance with the definition thereof.
 The Collateral and/or Unsecured Credit Allowance available to increase a Market Participant’s Credit Available for Virtual Transactions shall be the amount of Collateral and/or Unsecured Credit Allowance available after subtracting any credit required for Minimum Participation Requirements, FTR, RPM or other credit requirement determinants defined in this Attachment Q, as applicable.

-If a Market Participant chooses to provide additional Collateral in order to increase its Credit Available for Virtual Transactions PJMSettlement may establish a reasonable timeframe, not to exceed three months, for which such Collateral must be maintained.
-PJMSettlement will not impose such restriction on a deposit unless a Market Participant is notified prior to making the deposit.
+If a Market Participant chooses to provide additional Collateral in order to increase its Credit Available for Virtual Transactions PJM may establish a reasonable timeframe, not to exceed three months, for which such Collateral must be maintained.
+PJM will not impose such restriction on a deposit unless a Market Participant is notified prior to making the deposit.
 Such restriction, if applied, shall be applied to all future deposits by all Market Participants engaging in Virtual Transactions.

-A Market Participant may increase its Credit Available for Virtual Transactions by providing additional Collateral to PJMSettlement.
-PJMSettlement will make a good faith effort to make new Collateral available as Credit Available for Virtual Transactions as soon as practicable after confirmation of receipt.
+A Market Participant may increase its Credit Available for Virtual Transactions by providing additional Collateral to PJM.
+PJM will make a good faith effort to make new Collateral available as Credit Available for Virtual Transactions as soon as practicable after confirmation of receipt.
 In any event, however, Collateral received and confirmed by noon on a Business Day will be applied (as provided under this Attachment Q) to Credit Available for Virtual Transactions no later than 10:00 am on the following Business Day.
-Receipt and acceptance of wired funds for cash deposit shall mean actual receipt by PJMSettlement’s bank, deposit into PJMSettlement’s customer deposit account, confirmation by PJMSettlement that such wire has been received and deposited, and entry into PJM’s credit system.
-Receipt and acceptance of letters of credit shall mean receipt of the original letter of credit or amendment thereto, confirmation from PJMSettlement’s credit and legal staffs that such letter of credit or amendment thereto conforms to PJMSettlement’s requirements, which confirmation shall be made in a reasonable and practicable timeframe, and entry into PJM’s credit system.
-To facilitate this process, bidders submitting additional Collateral for the purpose of increasing their Credit Available for Virtual Transactions are advised to submit such Collateral well in advance of the desired time, and to specifically notify PJMSettlement of such submission.
+Receipt and acceptance of wired funds for cash deposit shall mean actual receipt by PJM’s bank, deposit into PJM’s customer deposit account, confirmation by PJM that such wire has been received and deposited, and entry into PJM’s credit system.
+Receipt and acceptance of letters of credit shall mean receipt of the original Letter of Credit or amendment thereto, confirmation from PJM’s credit and legal staffs that such Letter of Credit or amendment thereto conforms to PJM’s requirements, which confirmation shall be made in a reasonable and practicable timeframe, and entry into PJM’s credit system.
+To facilitate this process, bidders submitting additional Collateral for the purpose of increasing their Credit Available for Virtual Transactions are advised to submit such Collateral well in advance of the desired time, and to specifically notify PJM of such submission.

 A Market Participant wishing to submit Virtual or Export Transactions must allocate within PJM’s credit system the appropriate amount of Credit Available for Virtual Transactions to the virtual and export allocation sections within each customer account in which it wishes to submit such transactions.

+At any time PJM has reasonable grounds to believe that the Market Participant represents an unreasonable credit risk to the PJM Markets taken as a whole or to PJM members, including but not limited to PJM identifying the risk that a Market Participant’s activities or positions in the market have or are reasonably expected to result in unsecured exposure in relation to the amount of Collateral posted for such Market Participant, PJM may immediately notify such Market Participant of a Credit Breach and proceed to implement the authorities in section II.D above.

 2. Virtual Transaction Screening